Can a Lawsuit Be Reopened After Settlement?

 The Insurance Company Will Require a Broad Release Clause

 The release language will most likely be drafted by the insurance company and inserted into a potential settlement agreement.
 While your attorney can negotiate the terms with the insurance company, they will very rarely compromise on the release clause language.
 They do not want you to ask for more money in the future.

 Insurance companies will draft this language to be as broad as possible.
 They will have you release both claims that are known to you and those that are unknown to you.
 This language means that you cannot file a lawsuit if you learn that you have suffered an additional injury in the future.

 You Need to Understand Your Case Before You Sign the Settlement Agreement

 The practical implication is that you must know the full extent of your damages and injuries before you sign the settlement agreement.
 You cannot use an excuse that you did not know about all of your injuries at the time you agreed to the settlement.
 The law will assume you knew about them.

 Therefore, you must get the necessary medical treatment to diagnose your injuries.
 You must work to follow all the treatment recommendations that your doctors give.
-Most personal injury accident victims will wait until they reach the point of maximum medical improvement until they file their claim.
+Most personal injury victims will wait until they reach maximum medical improvement until they file their claim.
 Thus, they know what they seek compensation for when they reach an agreement.
 If you learn key medical facts after you have settled your case, you will be out of luck.

 Because the insurance company is in the business of settlements, you need your own advocate who will protect your interests in settlement negotiations.
 Always have a personal injury lawyer handling your claim.
-Your lawyer will be familiar with the settlement agreement language and terms and can advise you of all possible implications – good and bad – of signing the agreement and release.
+Your lawyer will be familiar with the settlement terms and can advise you of all possible implications – good and bad – of signing the agreement and release.